Here are some common questions we'd like to answer.

 Does The LegalBoard work with Apple computers?

 Unfortunately the LegalBoard is designed only to work with Windows-compatible computers at this time.
+However, our new mobile version, the LegalPad, is both Mac and PC compatible.

 Each time I power on my computer the Num Lock functionality is disabled.
 How can I make my PC enable Num Lock by default?